Measuring the primordial gravitational waves from cosmic microwave background and stochastic gravitational wave background observations: constraints on the primordial gravitational waves from CMB and SGWB observations

-We use the publicly available codes Cosmomc \cite{Lewis:2002ah} to constrain the cosmological parameters.
+We use the publicly available codes Cosmomc \cite{Lewis:2002ah} to constrain the primordial gravitational waves.
 In the standard $\Lambda$CDM model, the six parameters are the baryon density parameter $\Omega_b h^2$, the cold dark matter density $\Omega_c h^2$, the angular size of the horizon at the last scattering surface $\theta_\text{MC}$, the optical depth $\tau$, the scalar amplitude $A_s$ and the scalar spectral index $n_s$.
-We extend this model by adding the parameter $r$ and consider these seven parameters as fully free parameters.
-The consistency relation is ignored for more inflation models.
-Our results are given in Table.~\ref{table:table} and Fig.~\ref{fig:picture}.
+We extend this model by adding the tensor-to-scalar ratio $r$ and the tensor spectral index $n_t$, and consider these eight parameters as fully free parameters.
+We use the observations of SGWB from LIGO, LISA, IPTA and FAST to help measure $r$ and $n_t$ on the bases of CMB observations.
+Only CMB observations can not constrain $n_t$.
+Our numerical results are given in Table.~\ref{table:1}, Fig.~\ref{fig:2} and Fig.~\ref{fig:3}.